-"It is the goal of the Technical College System of Georgia [TCSG] to emphasize quality and excellence in all aspects of System operations.
-As such, the System's Positive Discipline process is designed to promote a high level of employee discipline by correcting performance problems as they arise, building genuine employee commitment to the organization, and encouraging and promoting the development of effective working relationships between supervisors and their subordinate staff.
-The Positive Discipline process focuses on effective and timely decision-making coupled with individual responsibility and accountability."
+"The Technical College System of Georgia (TCSG) emphasizes quality and excellence in all aspects of System operations.
+As such, the System's Positive Discipline process is designed to promote an elevated level of employee discipline by correcting performance problems as they arise, building genuine employee commitment to the organization, and encouraging and promoting the development of effective working relationships between supervisors and their subordinate staff.
+In addition, the Positive Discipline process focuses on practical and timely decision-making coupled with individual responsibility and accountability."